 Note: if you’d rather work later in the day, replace “morning” with “afternoon” or “evening.”
 You’re the boss!

 I have a morning routine.
 I wake up, stretch, brew a pot of coffee, eat breakfast while watching an episode of Friends (laughter is good for you), and take my dog on a walk (so is exercise!).

-The specifics of your routine don’t matter.
-The important thing is to have one.
+The specifics of your routine?
+They don’t matter.
+The important thing is to have one, to make it deeply ingrained morning habit.
 If you follow the same process before every workday, it won’t be as difficult to get started.
 You’ll just do it on autopilot.

 Stay away from social media.

 It’s crazy how you can tell yourself: “I’m just going to scroll through my feed for a minute;” and before you know it, an hour passes.
 This is especially true when you’re addicted to Facebook.

 The same fact applies for any time-wasting website.
 If you don’t have enough self-control to resist the urge, block those websites during your office hours.
 Your productivity will skyrocket when you’re less distracted.

 The human mind can only concentrate for so long.
 If you force yourself to work non-stop, you’ll eventually burn-out.
 Your brain is like a muscle.
 It needs time to rest and recover.
 Without that, the quality of your work will suffer.

 Francesco Cirillo developed the Pomodoro Technique in the 1980’s.
 He recommends working in 25 minute chunks, which are separated by a 3-5 minute break.
 Conveniently, that’s enough time to stretch, go outside, use the restroom, check your text messages, and/or drink a glass of water.